The Windsor Probus Club welcomes You!

 The Windsor Probus Club was established in October 1968.
 We are a friendly group of retired men who meet monthly to enjoy a good meal, companionship and an interesting talk.
 We are always looking for new members.
 Whether you are nearing retirement, newly retired or are retired, we look forward to hearing from you.

-please get in touch via our secretary John Bastow
+Please get in touch via our secretary Ian Bacon

 or email at email@example.com